top of page

 EXPLORING THE PARK:

-Be sure to take a brochure (also available in English) at the visitor center.
-It contains a map showing the paths within the park.
+Be sure to take a brochure (also available in English) at the visitor center as it contains a map showing the paths within the park.
 The most direct route to Ancient Dan is on a paved path that is also suitable for a wheelchair or stroller.
 However, this path misses a lot of the park.
 There is also a Short Trail that covers the streams, takes about an hour, but misses out on the historical sites.
 The route described here covers almost everything, takes about 2½ hours and is about 5 Km.

 • From the first intersection take the Long Trail to the Dan Spring.
 At the next intersection, make a right turn to the Garden of Eden.
 Continue past the flour mill to join the paved path and this will take you past the Wading Pool and then to the Israelite Gate.